brupst/brupst/README.md

 # 🙋 How to join 如何加入

+Welcome everyone to join the Telegram group for discussion!
+Click here -> [Telegram Group of Brupst📮](https://t.me/joinchat/FBAuwRl6g6tSavEEq38VlA)

-We don't want Brupst to become a titular organization.
+Also, we don't want Brupst to become a titular organization.
 Everyone who wants to join should show your sincerity to Rust.
 So if you want to join Brupst, you may need to have a little work.
 The way to join us is as follows:

 1. Have at least one Rust-related public repo on GitHub.
 2. Request a PR to this project and add your name to [member-list.md](special-interest-groups/sig-community/member-list.md).